 Chairperson:

-Elections shall be held annually at the December ASC for all ASC positions.
-Nominations will be held at the November (ASC) meeting and Service Resume's need to be submitted to the Secretary for inclusion in the minutes.
+Elections shall be held annually at the December WCNA Area Service Committee (ASC) for all ASC positions.
+Nominations will be held at the November ASC meeting and service resumes need to be submitted to the Secretary for inclusion in the minutes.

 Elected by, and directly accountable to WCNA ASC.

+The length of the service commitment will be 1 year.

 Facilitates monthly subcommittee meeting.

 Provides a monthly subcommittee report, including a financial report, to WCNA ASC.